Updated: 18 September 2022

 I had very little ‘training’ in meditation – and I think that’s to my benefit.
 I think it’s profoundly difficult for Buddhist monks and others attempting to follow strict Buddhist methods of meditation to get very far down the path.

-Evidence for that is over the past 20+ years of looking I’ve yet to meet anyone that has experienced high-level Jhana.
+Evidence for that is over the past 20+ years of looking I’ve not met many people at all who have experienced Jhanas 2-8.
 And, I’ve looked – hard.
 I know of a few people that appear to have had it… but I haven’t met them in person.
 Certainly, some of their descriptions seem to be right on.

-Here in Thailand over the last 17+ years, I’ve met many Theravada monks and nuns… abbots of Buddhist temples.
-I have yet to find someone that is enlightened.
+Here in Thailand over the last 18+ years, I’ve met many Theravada monks and nuns… abbots of Buddhist temples.
+I have yet to find someone who is enlightened.

 How many were successful over the course of history?
 How many had definitely gone up to and through Jhana8?

 I’m not sure, but I fear there may be very few.

 How many have experienced Jhana8?
 One out of a billion?
 One out of 100 million?

 Those numbers don’t add up for me.
 It doesn’t make sense that I can get to a stage where Jhanas came within a year.
 Without a teacher.